sjworthy/Intraspecific.Designs/README.md

-# Decomposing intraspecific alternative designs: implications for species and functional diversity
+# Decomposing intraspecific phenotypic variation: implications for species and functional diversity